In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 In-app messaging vs. push notifications: covering the main differences

-As the name implies, in-app messaging (or hyper-targeted notifications, if you will) show up when a person is currently active in an application.
-Their nature is to guide them across the app and help them stay within the context – user onboarding, feature adoption, etc.
+As the name implies, in-app messaging offers precise targeting of users and shows up when a person is currently active in an application.
+Their nature is to guide them across the app and help them stay within the context – user onboarding, advanced features adoption, etc.

-In short, messages inside the app encourage a customer to take action (click the notification at the very least).
+In short, messages to users inside the app encourage a customer to take action (click the message at the very least).
 It all boils down to its text.
 Compare these two options (spoiler alert: the 2nd one wins):

 When to send them?
 Frankly speaking, it depends.
 Given that push and in-app notifications are usually conceived as one strong unit, the time could be the same, too.
-According to this industry breakdown, if you’re a news vendor, shoot your notification either at 10-12 or 15 pm.
-But for those who deal with traveling, the best time to do that would be 9 pm.
+According to this industry breakdown, if you’re a news vendor, shoot your announcement either at 10-12 or 15 p.m.
+But for those who deal with traveling, the peak time to do that would be 9 p.m.

 And one more side note!
-Both a push notification and an in-app message can take place on a website and mobile.
+Both a push notification and an in-app message can take place on a website and mobile to help you reach business success.

 In-app notifications vs push notifications use cases